 For more information, see Tanium Console User Guide: Managing sensors.

-A counting question is one that returns results in which it is possible for any particular answer string to be the same for multiple endpoints.
+A counting question returns results in which it is possible for any particular answer string to be the same for multiple endpoints.
 The Question Results grid displays a Count column that indicates how many endpoints provided each common answer.
 A counting question can have only one sensor.
-Get Tanium Client Logging Level from all machines is an example of a counting question, with a sensor that returns the value of the LogVerbosityLevel setting.
-When an endpoint is prompted to add its answer to the answer message, it increments the tally of the answer that its value matches.
+Get Operating System from all machines is an example of a counting question, with a sensor that returns the operating system of managed endpoints.
+When an endpoint adds its answer to the answer message, it increments the tally of the answer that its value matches.
 The Tanium Server maintains a table of answer strings.
-In many cases, such as the logging level, many endpoints provide just a few common answers, so the question has a relatively small footprint on the Tanium Server.
+In many cases, such as the operating system, many endpoints provide just a few common answers, so the question has a relatively small footprint on the Tanium Server.

 When you construct a question, use the AND operator in the get clause to specify multiple sensors.
 The Question Results page groups results by the first sensor, then by the next sensor, and so on, as the following example illustrates.

-A parameterized sensor uses a value that you specify when entering the question in the Question Bar or Question Builder.
-The following example shows the File Exists sensor.
+A parameterized sensor uses a value that you specify when entering the question in the Ask a Question field or Question Builder.
+The following example shows the Registry Value Data sensor.
 The Tanium Console prompts you to specify a file path and file name.

 Another example is the High CPU Processes sensor.
 You can specify a parameter that is the number of CPU processes to return from each machine.
 For example, you might want to get the top 5 highest CPU utilizing processes.
 The question has the following syntax:

 For sensors with multiple parameters, you can specify an ordered list of comma-separated parameters.
 For example, to see the first 10 lines from the action log for the action with ID 1, specify a parameter list as follows: